xeger/kos-ramp/README.md

 ====================

-If you want to script your entire mission end-to-end, it is highly suggested that you choose `boot_mission` as the boot script for your vessel's main CPU.
+If you want to script your entire mission end-to-end, it is highly suggested that you choose `boot` as the boot script for your vessel's main CPU.

 To change the mission profile, just edit the mission script so the ship behaves the right way in each mission state.
+You can learn more about it in [this file.](https://github.com/xeger/kos-ramp/blob/master/boot.md)

 Preparing for Launch
 --------------------

-If your ship will travel farther than 100km from KSC, you should install a secondary CPU on the vessel and run `boot_prep` to copy the mission software onto the primary volume.
+If your ship will travel farther than 100km from KSC, you should install a CPU with enough space on the vessel and run `boot` to copy the mission software onto the primary volume.
 Running archive scripts is fine in low orbit, but a space probe needs to be able to think for itself!